Skip to content

 For example, we fed Claude 12 papers and asked for a synthesis with a comparison table — it drafted both in 2 minutes, though we still checked all 40 citations by hand.

-According to Anthropic's documentation, Claude reads uploaded PDFs directly, and on Claude Opus 4.8 we synthesized 15 sources into a lit-review draft in a single pass — every citation verified by hand.
+According to Anthropic's documentation, Claude for research reads uploaded PDFs directly, and we synthesized 15 sources into a lit-review draft in a single pass — every citation verified by hand.

 Claude pricing at a glance